sfomuseum/go-placeholder-client-www/README.md

 Usage of server:
   -api
     	Enable an API endpoint for Placeholder functionality.
+  -api-autocomplete
+    	Enable autocomplete for the 'search' API endpoint.
   -api-url string
     	The URL (a relative path) for the API endpoint. (default "/api/") -cors